rust-lang/rfcs/text/0000-target-extension.md

 ```

-Another complete (and simple) example.
-In OpenBSD 6.2, the structure
+Another complete (and simple) example: in OpenBSD 6.2, the structure
 `siginfo_t` changed:

 ```rust